idiasdas/gradient_descent/README.md

 ### 5. Results

-In fthe figure below we can see the results we found for the function $y_{9} = 5 + 9x + 10x^{2} + 4x^{3} + 5x^{4} + 5x^{5} + x^{6}$.
-When we limited the iterations of conjugate gradient method to a single one, we were not able to converge to a precision of 0.1 in less than 10 million iterations of the Newton method so as we said the algorithm stopped.
+In the figure below, we can see the results we found for the function $y_{9} = 5 + 9x + 10x^{2} + 4x^{3} + 5x^{4} + 5x^{5} + x^{6}$.
+When we limited the iterations of the conjugate gradient method to a single one, we could not converge to a precision of 0.1 in less than 10 million iterations of the Newton method, so as we said, the algorithm stopped.
 As soon as we use 2 iterations for the CG method, we can already converge to the precision of 0.1  in 2.1 million steps.
-This was expected since the more iterations we allow for the CG method the more precise is the $s_{k}$ we compute so we can converge faster.
+This was expected since the more iterations we allow for the CG method, the more precise the $s_{k}$ we compute to converge faster.

-What we didn't expect is the step we found in all our experiments for the number of iterations close to the number of dimensions.
+What we did not expect is the step we found in all our experiments for the number of iterations close to the number of dimensions.
 We can see in this example that if we use 5 iterations for the CG method, 6 or 7, we converge to the precision 0.1 with the same number of iterations for the Newton method.
-This indicates that the last iterations of the conjugate gradient method don't give us much more precision on $s_{k}$ and therefore we don't actually need to compute all iterations of the conjugate gradient.
+This indicates that the last iterations of the conjugate gradient method do not give us much more precision on $s_{k}$, and therefore we do not need to compute all iterations of the conjugate gradient.

 ![alt text](y9.png)